By Bailey Robbins and Noel Heath

 Breathe, don’t panic under pressure

 McKinney’s latest kick is underwater.

-In a building tucked between Floyd Stadium and Murphy Center, McKinney plopped into a pool wearing the scuba diving equipment that she acquired last semester.
+In a building tucked between Floyd Stadium and Murphy Center, McKinney plopped into a pool wearing the scuba diving equipment that she acquired last semester, alongside wearing one of her favourite Wetsuits for Scuba Diving.
 Her long brown hair spread evenly as she floated toward the bottom.
 Soon she will be ready for scuba diving turks and caicos I can imagine, my friend seems to think so anyway and she has been there, saying it’s a fantastic place to experience ocean scuba diving.

 “When I signed up for that scuba diving class, it was the Saturday before classes started,” she said calmly.
 “I was like, ‘OK, I’m going to do this.'”